DZunke/SlackBundle/Resources/doc/slack.md

 ## Token

 To get your Token you need to be logged in into the Slack-System and visit the [API-Page](https://api.slack.com/).
 There is a headline "Authentication" where your Team should be listet with the possibility to get a Token.

+**Note:** The API-Token is linked to the user who redeems it.
+Maybe there should be a "System"-User in your Team for this purposes.

 ## Formatting Messages